InteractiveLecture/acl-database/README.md

 ### ACL-Database
 ![alt text](https://travis-ci.org/InteractiveLecture/acl-database.svg)

-the database for the open acl-service.
+The database for the open acl-service.